THE JERUSALEM TEMPLE

 the southeastern part of the Temple, what is now called "Solomon's

 stables," where there were stalls for animals.
 Presumably, those entering

 the Temple from the south could buy animals for sacrifice that were

 The eastern gate led to the Mount of Olives, whereas the gate on the north, the Tadi Gate, was not used (m.
 Mid.
 2.1).
 There also are the remains of an arch near the "seam" on the eastern wall, indicating that there used to be a entrance into the Temple at this point and that there was a street that ran under this arch parallel to the eastern wall (M. ben-Dov, In the Shadow of the Temple, 115-16).

 The area inside the outer walls is known as the outer courts or, as Josephus expresses, "the first court" (ho prôtos peribolos) (The Mishnah refers to the outer courts as the "Mount of the House"); the largest area within the outer court was to the south, then the east, then the north and finally the west (m.
 Mid.
 2.1).
-It was paved with stones (War 5.11.2; 192-93).
+It was paved with stones no doubt similar to the ones used for the street along the western wall (War 5.11.2; 192-93).
 Any person who was ritually pure, including a gentile, could enter into the outer courts.

 court was surrounded by a portico adjacent to the inside of the walls